Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

 Figures from the clustering and score histograms are plotted given the `--plot` option.
 If you want also to save the intermediate files, make sure to use the `--inter-dir` argument.

+*Note: The method should be considered as experimental, and it is not expected to give good results on all corpora.
+If you try it, please consider giving feedback on the project issues page.*